hxtree/hxtree/README.md

 - 3D printing and painting models
 - Building a high-tech camper van

----

 ## What I Share

 - Lessons from high-traffic production systems
 - Cloud-native patterns & AWS architecture insights
 - Dev jam experiments you can try in your projects
 - Open-source libraries & tools for solving real-world problems

----

-## Follow Along

-If you’re interested in **pragmatic system design, cloud architecture, dev jams, and creative engineering projects**, follow for insights, experiments, and tips.

----

 ## Languages & Tools